Rebecca Shaw (author)

-Rebecca Shaw was the Sunday Times bestselling author of 27 novels published by Orion Publishing Group.
+Rebecca Shaw was the Sunday Times bestselling author of 28 novels published by Orion Publishing Group.
 She sold more than one million copies.
 Her books came in two series, Barleybridge and Turnham Malpas, and revolved around the loves and lives of countryside dwellers.
 She also published three standalone eBooks.

 Life and career

 Shaw grew up in Armley, Leeds, and attended the progressive independent co-educational Wennington School.
 She became a school teacher and worked with deaf children.
-She lived with her husband in a Dorset village where she found inspiration for her stories about rural life.
+She lived with her husband, father of her four children, in a Dorset village where she found inspiration for her much-loved classic stories about rural life.

 In an interview with Shaw in the Sunday Telegraph, Rebecca Tyrell said Shaw was 'a very gifted storyteller and that is quite an art.'

 A review in The Telegraph for 'A Village Deception' described her style as 'The Archers meet Midsomer Murders'.

 Shaw wrote 19 books based in the fictional village of Turnham Malpas: